imanghafoori1/laravel-MasterPass/README.md

 ### :arrow_forward: Is it Compatible with other custom guards?

-Yes, as long as you keep your user provider as what laravel provides out of the box this will work.
+Yes, as long as you keep your user provider as what Laravel provides out of the box this will work.

 Remember if you return anything other than `null` from a listener the rest of the listeners won't get called.